Paul Lansky

-Paul Lansky (born June 18, 1944, in New York) is an American composer.
+Paul Lansky (born June 18, 1944, in New York City) is an American composer.

 Biography

 Paul Lansky (born 1944) is an American composer.
 He was educated at Manhattan's High School of Music and Art, Queens College and Princeton University, studying with George Perle and Milton Babbitt, among others.
 He received his Ph.D. in music from Princeton in 1973.
-His doctoral dissertation consisted of an essay titled "Affine music" and a composition of string quartet.
+His doctoral dissertation consisted of an essay titled "Affine music" and a composition for string quartet.
 Originally intending to pursue a career in performance, during 1965–66 he played the French horn with the Dorian Wind Quintet.
 He left the group to attend graduate school.
 From 1969 until his retirement in 2014 he was on the faculty at Princeton University where he retired as the William Shubael Conant Professor of Music.
 He chaired the Department from 1991–2000.
 In 2000 he received a lifetime achievement award from the Society for Electro-Acoustic Music in the United States.
 In 2009–10 he was the inaugural composer in residence with the Alabama Symphony.
 In 2016 he was elected to the American Academy of Arts and Letters.
-He has received grants and awards from the Guggenheim Foundation, the Fromm Foundation and the Koussevitsky foundation, the National Endowment for the Arts and Chamber Music America, among others.
+He has received grants and awards from the Guggenheim Foundation, the Fromm Foundation and the Koussevitsky Foundation, the National Endowment for the Arts and Chamber Music America, among others.